Save Simms Creek

 • Existence of a confined aquifer (BC Aquifer #847) notably unmentioned by WestUrban or its contracted experts

-• Re-examine wetlands
+• Re-examine location and scope of wetlands

 • Ensure proper delineation and mapping